harveylihr/alpa/osdi22_artifact/megatron/README.md

 Per our experiments, disabling this option has little impact on Megatron-LM on the GPT benchmarking performance.

 ## Step 2: Get the IP addresses of all nodes
+Assuming Ray has been set up on this cluster.
+Run the following commands:
 ```python
 cd ~/efs/osdi22_artifact/